Dharinesh/Breast-Cancer-Prediction/README.md

 ## Dataset

 The dataset used in this project is sourced from [[Kaggle-Dataset](https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset)].
-It contains a total of [insert number of instances] instances and [insert number of features] features.
+It contains a total of 8670 instances and 32 features.
 Each instance represents a breast cancer biopsy, and the features include measurements of tumor characteristics obtained from diagnostic images.

 ## Approach